flux2341/Aisling/README.md

     - maybe the ability to have per-entry arrangements and a global default
         - allow selecting multiple entries for doing mass edits
         - link the arrangement with the data, just interpret the entry as-is
+    - a way for modules to add data to an entry, put a method in each module?
+        - otherwise I have to change the null entry definition in code each time I add a module
+        - don't bother removing attributes when a module is removed from the view
+    - page for editing modules
+        - add module button
+        - on each module - move up, move down, remove, change type
+        - save / cancel changes
+        - update the main page automatically as a preview
+        - plugin interface, load modules from an external source
+- settings page
 - asynchronous searching